haesung0125/seminar-room-reservation-tool/README.md

 ### Negligible options
 <pre>
 <code>
 -w --password   Password needed to cancel reservation.
-Default is "Alpine" if you don't use this option.
+Default is "alpine" if you don't use this option.
 -i --iteration  Number of weeks to reserve with same settings excecpt date. default: 1

 </code>